 Riboflavin does not have a Tolerable Upper Intake Level (UL)—defined as the highest daily intake level that is likely to pose no adverse health effects—because of its low potential for toxicity.
 Also, riboflavin is not known to have any interactions with medications.

-The Recommended Dietary Allowance (RDA) of manganese—or, the average daily intake level sufficient to meet the nutrient requirements of nearly all healthy individuals—is 1.3 mg for adult men and 1.1 mg for adult women.
+The Recommended Dietary Allowance (RDA) of riboflavin—or, the average daily intake level sufficient to meet the nutrient requirements of nearly all healthy individuals—is 1.3 mg for adult men and 1.1 mg for adult women.
 Women who are pregnant or breastfeeding should take 1.4 mg daily and 1.6 mg daily, respectively.

 Foods rich in riboflavin include eggs, organ meats, lean meats, milk, and green vegetables.
 In the United States, grains and cereals are fortified with riboflavin.
 Because riboflavin is soluble in water, about twice as much riboflavin content is lost in cooking water when boiling foods than preparing them in other ways like steaming or microwaving.